-Rewards And Cash Back Are Returned Too
+Rewards, Cash Back, and Signup Bonuses Are Returned Too

 It’s worth noting that when a purchase is returned and a refund is credited to your credit card account, any reward points or cash back you may have earned on the original purchase will be lost as well.

 Credit card issuers have policies to deduct previously earned reward points or cash back credit from your account in the event that a refund is issued.
 Otherwise, if the policy were different, there would undoubtedly be a large number of consumers attempting to game the system by piling up reward points for large purchases, only to return the purchases at a future date and keep the rewards.
 This will not work.

 Sign up bonuses, commonly found on travel credit cards, generally follow this same rule.
 If you received a signup bonus based on purchases that you later return, you’ll likely also lose the signup bonus.
 Read the card agreement of your card to determine exactly how rewards will be handled with returns.